-The circle indicate the time we are discussing in this section
+The red circle iabove ndicate the time we discuss in this section

-Ashikaga family made a great effort to make the Muromachi Bakufu a sound political power through the political maneuver.
-Yet by the time Ashikaga Yoshimasa (grandson of Yoshimitsu) became the Shogun, the Bakufu was corrupted very badly.
-Shogun Yoshimasa did not pay attention to his job as a politician.
-Instead, he was chasing women (his mother had to scold him for that), spend a huge amount of money to build a Silver Pavilion called “Ginkakuji” and retreated himself in there.
+The Ashikaga family made a great effort to make the Muromachi Bakufu sound and powerful through politics.
+The beginning of the Muromachi period was peaceful and prosperous.
+Yet by the time Ashikaga Yoshimasa (足利義政) became the 8th Shogun, the Muromachi Bakufu was corrupted very severely.
+Shogun Yoshimasa did not pay much attention to his job, governing the country as a shogun.
+Instead, he was chasing women (his mother had to scold him for that), spent a large amount of money on building the Silver Pavilion called “Ginkaku-ji Temple (銀閣寺),“ and retreated himself there.
 Shogun Yoshimasa did not have an heir.
-Therefore his brother, Yoshimi was decided to be the next Shogun.
+Therefore, his brother, Yoshimi (義視), was named to the next Shogun.

 However, later, Yoshimasa’s wife Hino Tomiko (日野富子)* had a son, Yoshihisa (義尚).
 Now, brother Yoshimi (義視) allied with a family of a high-ranking official, the Hosokawa’s (細川) while the son, Yoshihisa, tied with another powerful family, the Yamana’s (山名), and several other smaller groups of Samurai allied with either side and the war broke out.
 This war is called Onin-no-Ran (応仁の乱) in 1467.
 It spread out all over the country and continued for 11years.